sjorsvanheuveln/bitcoin_testnet_node/README.md

 <br/>

 ### Learnings ###
- - 1. Probably: Mempool messages can only be sent to nodes with 1037 services.
+1. Probably: Mempool messages can only be sent to nodes with 1037 services.
       * So 1037/1036 have: NODE_NETWORK_LIMITED, NODE_WITNESS and NODE_BLOOM ACTIVATED
-      * 1036 doesn't appear to return merkleblocks
+      * 1036 doesn't appear to return merkleblocks.
+          - And it can't as it needs to be a full node!

       1  NODE_NETWORK  This node can be asked for full blocks instead of just headers.
       2 NODE_GETUTXO  See BIP 0064